Bowan Mountain on Rainbow Ridge via McAlester Pass / 波恩山

-Bowan Mountain on Rainbow Ridge sits atop the famous Rainbow Lake-McAlester Pass loop.
-To the west rises the massive McGregor Mountain.
-Then on the east stand the awe-inspiring McAlester Mountain and West Level Peak.
+Bowan Mountain on Rainbow Ridge sits atop the splendid Rainbow Lake-McAlester Pass loop.
+The expansive McGregor Mountain, one of numerous classic climbs in the area, rises to the west.
+Meanwhile, the awe-inspiring McAlester Mountain and West Level Peak are situated to the east near Mount Gibbs.

 See more trip photos here.